Osteria Mozza pastas

 What is it?
 This Oaxacan-cuisine Koreatown institution, also a recipient of a James Beard Award, is a national destination for its best-in-class moles, vibrant setting and warm hospitality from its founding owners and operators, the Lopez family.

-Why we love it: Family recipes and imported Oaxacan ingredients make this one of the strongest regional Mexican restaurants in not only Los Angeles but the country, and the fact that it's family-run will extend to you, too: Service is so congenial here, you'll never feel like a stranger.
+Why we love it: Family recipes and imported Oaxacan ingredients make this one of the strongest regional Mexican restaurants in not only Los Angeles, but the whole country, and the fact that it’s family-run will extend to you, too: Service is so congenial here, you’ll never feel like a stranger.
 Live music usually accompanies your meal (and breakfast, lunch and dinner are all available), and it's not unusual to see diners get up and dance.
+The menu spans Oaxacan staple dishes like tlayudas, memelas, and of course, multiple types of mole and various dishes that incorporate the complex, flavorful cacao-based sauce.

 Time Out tip: Want to try and replicate your dish at home?
 An attached store sells Guelaguetza's mole—red, black and coloradito—along with ingredients to make their fantastic micheladas.